-• Predicted dust deposition rates due to the Project comply with the guideline at all sensitive receptors, for all modelled Project scenarios, in isolation and cumulatively.
+Predicted dust deposition rates due to the Project comply with the guideline at all sensitive receptors, for all modelled Project scenarios, in isolation and cumulatively.

-With reference to the environmental values for health and wellbeing, it is noted that the Project complies with the Air EPP objectives for project-only contribution at all sensitive receptors.
-However, when considering the

-D18127-25 Whitehaven WS Pty Ltd Winchester South Project - Air Quality and Greenhouse Gas Assessment - Final 20 May 2021 Page vi background levels, the Project is predicted to exceed the 24-hour and annual average objectives for PM{10} at the Olive Downs Homestead.
-Whilst PM{10} is less of a health concern relative to $PM{2.5}$, in recognition of this potential impact, Whitehaven WS intends to reach a mutually beneficial agreement with the land-owner of the Olive Downs Homestead in order to mitigate the potential impact.
+With reference to the environmental values for health and wellbeing, it is noted that the Project complies with the Environmental Protection (Air) Policy 2019 objectives for project-only contribution at all sensitive receptors.
+However, when considering the background levels, the Project is predicted to exceed the 24-hour and annual average objectives for PM10 at the Olive Downs Homestead.
+Whilst PM10 is less of a health concern relative to PM{2.5}, in recognition of this potential impact, Whitehaven WS intends to reach a mutually beneficial agreement with the land-owner of the Olive Downs Homestead in order to mitigate the potential impact.